swiftwasm/blog.swiftwasm.org/Content/posts/september-2020.md

 We hope you can contribute to the SwiftWasm ecosystem, either to any of the projects listed above, or with your own libraries and apps that you built.
 We'd be very happy to feature your open-source work in our next update!
-Our whole [swiftwasm.org](https://swiftwasm.org) website including this blog [is open-source](https://github.com/swiftwasm/swiftwasm.org), so please feel free to open an issue or a pull request with a link to your work related to SwiftWasm.
+Our [`swiftwasm.org` website](https://github.com/swiftwasm/swiftwasm.org) and [this blog](https://github.com/swiftwasm/blog.swiftwasm.org) are open-source, so please feel free to open an issue or a pull request with a link to your work related to SwiftWasm.

 A lot of the progress wouldn't be possible without payments from our GitHub Sponsors.
 Their contribution is deeply appreciated and allows us to spend more time on SwiftWasm projects.
 You can